Menu

 The "use strict" directive was new in ECMAScript version 5.

-It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
+It is not a statement.
+It is a literal expression, ignored by earlier versions of JavaScript.

 The purpose of "use strict" is to indicate that the code should be executed in "strict mode".